-Recently, Ferrari raised the hackles of automotive purists with the announcement that it plans to phase out its conventional manual transmissions in favor of F1-style sequential gearboxes.
-The announcement has given new fuel to an old debate: whether the sliding-gear manual transmission and separate clutch pedal are fundamentally obsolete.
+In 2010, Ferrari raised the hackles of automotive purists with the announcement that it would shortly phase out its conventional manual transmissions in favor of F1-style sequential gearboxes.
+The announcement gave new fuel to an old debate: whether the sliding-gear manual transmission and separate clutch pedal are fundamentally obsolete.

 Outside of a small contingent of enthusiasts and truck drivers, the automotive world has long regarded the manual gearbox as at best a necessary evil.
 The multi-speed transmission, which dates back to the 1890s, evolved to compensate for the limitations of early engines, which had modest power and narrow rev bands.
-A gear ratio short enough to accelerate a heavy car moving from rest required short (high numerical) gear ratios that would have the engine thrashing its guts out above 15 mph (25 km/h) or so, while a ratio optimized for brisk cruising — say, 40 mph (65 km/h) — would lack the torque multiplication to cope with steep hills.
+Getting a heavy car moving from rest required short (high numerical) gear ratios that would have the engine thrashing its guts out above about 15 mph (25 km/h), but a ratio optimized for brisk cruising — say, 40 mph (65 km/h)– wouldn’t have the torque multiplication to deal with steep hills.
 One of the great attractions of early electric cars, despite their severely limited range, was that they seldom required any gear changes at all, since electric motors produce their maximum torque from 0 rpm.
 Had early automakers devised a more efficient means of storing electricity, the evolution of passenger-car powertrains might have been very different indeed.

-Shifting an early sliding-gear transmission was seldom a pleasant experience.
-Even upshifts often required careful timing and patience to avoid grinding gears and downshifts required double-clutching and rev-matching.
-Few drivers ever mastered those skills, particularly since tachometers were not common on mundane automobiles.
-The strategy of many drivers was to shift to high as quickly as possible and then stay there, preferably until coming to a dead stop.
-There were those who prided themselves on being adept with the gearbox, but they were definitely in the minority.
+Actually shifting an early sliding-gear multi-speed transmission was seldom a pleasant experience.
+Even upshifts often required careful timing and patience to avoid grinding gears while downshifts required double-clutching and rev-matching.
+Few people ever mastered those skills, particularly since tachometers were not common on mundane automobiles, so the strategy of many drivers was to shift to high as quickly as possible and then stay there for as long as possible.
+There were a few, then as now, who prided themselves on being adept with the gearbox, but they were definitely in the minority.

-Automakers were not oblivious to this problem and quickly began exploring various ways of alleviating it.
-Henry Ford preferred planetary transmissions; he allegedly did not even learn to use a conventional gearbox until the development of the Model A mid-1920s.
-The Model T’s pedal-operated planetary gearbox avoided clashing gears, although it was scarcely less complicated or labor intensive to use than a sliding-gear transmission.
+Automakers were not oblivious to this problem and explored various ways of alleviating it.
+Henry Ford preferred planetary (epicyclic) transmissions; he allegedly did not even learn to use a conventional gearbox until the development of the Model A mid-1920s.
+The Model T’s pedal-operated planetary gearbox at least avoided clashing gears, although it was scarcely less complicated or labor-intensive to use than a sliding-gear transmission.

 Shortly after the Great War, a number of inventors, including Britain’s Walter Gordon Wilson and France’s Jean Cotal, explored more sophisticated “preselector” planetary transmissions.
 With a preselector gearbox, you chose the desired ratio with a selector lever and then engaged that gear by pushing the gear selector pedal, which took the place of the traditional clutch.
-Preselector gearboxes were very convenient when they worked, but were expensive, heavy, consumed a great deal of power, and beyond the skill of many mechanics.
-Cotal and Wilson preselectors were used in a number of British and French cars until the early fifties (and quite a few British buses), but they never quite caught on.
+Preselector gearboxes were very convenient when they worked, but were expensive, heavy, consumed a great deal of power, and exceeded the skill of many mechanics.
+Cotal and Wilson preselectors were used in a number of pricier British and French cars (and quite a few British buses) until the early fifties, but never quite caught on.

 Even the preselector transmissions were not automatic (with a number of rare exceptions beyond the scope of this article), although they did make manual shifting relatively painless.
 There had been experiments with various forms of self-shifting since 1904, although most had limited success.
 Until the early 1930s, even hydraulic brakes were considered rather advanced and automatic shifting represented a much greater technological challenge.
 The sliding-gear transmission, whatever its limitations, was a known quantity.

-For cost reasons, the early Synchro-Mesh transmissions were synchronized only in second and third gears: Shifting into first generally required coming to a complete stop.
-Nevertheless, the system was a considerable improvement on earlier ‘crashbox’ transmissions and made driving a great deal easier.
-Synchro-Mesh quickly spread to other GM divisions and was subsequently licensed by many other automakers in the U.S. and Europe.
-By the mid-thirties, it was standard on most American and many European passenger cars, although it remained rare on trucks and race cars.
+For cost reasons, the early Synchro-Mesh transmissions provided synchronization only between second and third gears, so shifting into first still generally required coming to a complete stop to avoid clashing.
+Still, the system was a considerable improvement on earlier ‘crashbox’ transmissions and made driving a great deal easier.
+Synchro-Mesh quickly spread to other GM divisions and was subsequently licensed or imitated by many other automakers in the U.S. and Europe.
+By the mid-thirties, most passenger cars had some form of synchronized transmission, although until the late sixties, many still had unsynchronized low gears.

 Thompson became a Cadillac employee roughly a year after the first Syncro-Mesh cars debuted.
 About a year after that, Fisher and Seaholm promoted him to assistant chief engineer.
-Thompson had taken much of the teeth gnashing (both literal and figurative) out of shifting.
-The next step was to make it automatic.
+Thompson had taken much of the teeth-gnashing (both literal and figurative) out of shifting.
+The next step was to make the process automatic.